hblok/grpc-web-bazel-ts-example/README.md

 ### Protocol Buffers

-These are defined in <proto/greeter.proto>, giving the service definitions.
+These are defined in [proto/greeter.proto](proto/greeter.proto), giving the service definitions.
-<proto/BUILD> generates code from these protos for both the Java server and the gRPC-web side.
+[proto/BUILD](proto/BUILD) generates code from these protos for both the Java server and the gRPC-web side.

 ### ECMAScript for the web browser

 Although the Bazel rule for the proto is called `js_grpc_web_compile`, it is not immediately ready to be used with a web browser.
 Together with its supporting libraries of grpc-web and google-protobuf, it has to be converted (aka "transpiled").
 There are many ways to skin this cat, but I opted for the Rollup route.
 However, here I hit a lot of problems.

-There is a [rollup_bundle rule](https://www.npmjs.com/package/@bazel/rollup) for Bazel, however, it did not produce output I needed.
+There is a [rollup_bundle rule](https://www.npmjs.com/package/@bazel/rollup) for Bazel, however, it did not produce the output I needed.
 Therefore, I ended up rolling my own call to `rollup`, using a Bazel `genrule`.
 It's not pretty, and the area which screams most for improvement in this example.
 Or in other words, don't copy this part of the code!

 ### Python web server for static content

-To server the static .html and .js files, I'm starting the simple HTTP server embedded as module in Python.
+To server the static .html and .js files, I'm starting the simple HTTP server embedded as a module in Python.
 It's simple, but works.
-Again, this is a not a production example, so do not replicate this.
+Again, this is a not a production example, so do not replicate this in production.

 ### Java GRPC server